-Four Years Before Stonewall, ‘The Gay Cookbook’ Showed a Never-Before-Seen Side of Homosexual Life
+Four Years Before Stonewall, ‘The Gay Cookbook’ Showed a Never-Before-Seen Side of Queer Life

 In 1965, four years before the Stonewall Uprising, a man named Lou Rand Hogan published The Gay Cookbook, a 280-page book “for that very special man in your life or for the jaded hostess whose soufflés no longer stand on their own.”

 Since Hogan (real name Louis Randall) learned to cook on an international cruise line, his book included recipes from around the globe, presented in a humorous, campy style that encouraged gay men to call their local butchers “Butch” and to cook omelets for their one-night-stands.

 Born in 1910, Hogan once had an unsuccessful career as a chorus boy in the San Francisco Theatre before becoming a cook on a Matson luxury cruise line, the 500-member steward staff of which had, by his count, 486 “actively gay” men.
 There, Hogan developed his cooking skills and his camp sensibility, which both appeared in The Gay Cookbook.

 When the book came out, media commonly depicted homosexuals as unhappy, immoral outsiders who longed for privacy, hunting the streets for sexual prey or wanting to be cured of their gayness.

 Meanwhile gay organizations like the Mattachine Society assured nervous heteros that gay people were indistinguishable from straight folk, shying away from “swish” effeminacy that got gay men labelled as “social deviants.”